dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/fail2ban.md

 action = %(action_mwl)s

 [sshd]
+backend = systemd
+journalmatch = _SYSTEMD_UNIT=ssh.service + _COMM=sshd
 enabled = true

-port = 22
-filter = sshd
-logpath = /var/log/auth.log
-maxretry = 5
+maxretry = 3
+bantime.increment = true
 ```

 In this configuration example:

-- An IP will be banned for `10` minutes (`bantime`) after `5` failed attempts within `10` minutes (`findtime`), which is fine and should kick away all bots.
+- An IP will be banned for `2` hours (`bantime`) after `3` failed attempts within `2` hours (`findtime`), which is fine and should kick away all bots.
 If you still get annoyed, increase the ban time and all will be fine.
 - It is also wise to adjust the `ignoreip` to your needs.
 As I have physical access in this case, I will keep it this way.
 We never know if some hacker could pivot into our network and use one of our own systems to attack our servers.
+- The `bantime.increment = true`, will make in sort that next time, after the `ip` get unbanned, if bad attempts are made again from this `ip`, the ban time will be multiplied by 2 (default it's times 2)
 - An email will be sent to `root@localhost`.

-After any changes to configuration files, restart the `fail2ban` service:
+After any changes to configuration file, restart the `fail2ban` service:

     systemctl restart fail2ban

-_Note that restarting the `fail2ban` service, might also unlock banned IPs / computers.
+_(As of today september 6, 2026, this seems to be fixed) Note that restarting the `fail2ban` service, might also unlock banned IPs / computers.
 This is not always the case but the majority of the time this happens.
 I have no clue why this happens this way.
 Feels like some hole or some bug.
 Anyway, just check your logs on time.
 Checking logs / errors is something that should happen at very least, once a day!_

 ### Send emails

+Our current configuration will send an email when an `ip` get banned.
 For this, unfortunately, you need to have a mail server running.
 We can make (basic) usage of the `sendmail` for example or `postfix` for local email exchange in this network.

 Setting up a whole email system is out of the scope of this document as this is really a complex subject.
 For this, check out the dedicated documentation of how to set up an email server.
 Setting up a mail  server on you network, especially a misconfigurated mail server on your network, can have a serious impact on the security level, but also make in sort that your mail system of your clients get broken and emails lost in space.

 Also note that in this example, this is all about local email in a local network.
 Which is probably not nice enough as you need to log locally on that computer and check the email.
 People tent to forget to log into their servers and check the local mail.
 However, if your shell is set up correctly, you should get a notification that you have new email.
 For example `You have new mail in /var/mail/root` when login in onto that computer.
 It's better to set up a decent email server, to at least send email out of the local network.
-But to get starter with the basics, here's a quick guide:
+But to get starter with the basics, here's a quick guide to install and setup `sendmail`:

     apt-get install sendmail